 John 6:16-21 – NIV: When evening came, his disciples went down to the lake, where they got into a boat and set o…

-James was one if not the most doubtful in the household about that Jesus being the Son of God as he claimed.
-James and Jesus grew up together, played together, slept and ate together and many more things that they did and shared in 12 years, and if we would include Jesus’ silent years which give a total of 30 years.
-These years were enough experience and evidence that James could have gathered to defend his unbelief.
-However, James went further calling Jesus a madman; “When his family heard this, they set out to restrain him, because they said, “He’s out of his mind.”
+James was not the most doubtful in the household about Jesus being the Son of God, as he claimed.
+James and Jesus grew up together, played together, slept and ate together, and many more things that they did and shared in 12 years, and if we would include Jesus’ silent years, which gives a total of 30 years.
+These years were enough experience and evidence James could have gathered to defend his unbelief.
+However, James went further, calling Jesus a madman; “When his family heard this, they set out to restrain him because they said, “He’s out of his mind.”
 Mark 3:21 WEB.
 No one would think their sibling was God.
 Maybe gifted but not God.

-In the early days after the resurrection, James became the leader of the church in Jerusalem and was acknowledged by the Jews with reverence and called him James the just.
+In the early days after the resurrection, James became the church’s leader in Jerusalem and was acknowledged by the Jews with reverence, who called him James the just.
 James was finally martyred for his faith by being pushed off the pinnacle of the temple.
-James believed that his half brother as written in John 1 “The Word became flesh, and lived among us.
-We saw his glory, such glory as of the one and only Son of the Father, full of grace and truth.”
+James believed that his half-brother, as written in John 1, “The Word became flesh, and lived among us.
+We saw his glory as the one and only Son of the Father, full of grace and truth.”
 John 1:14—World English Bible (WEB).

 James’ good news is about faith with work.
-I encourage you to read the whole chapter 2…faith without work is dead.
-If money doesn’t grow on trees faith doesn’t grow without work either.
+I encourage you to read Chapter 2…faith without work is dead.
+If money doesn’t grow on trees, faith doesn’t grow without work.

 James 2:14-26—14 “What good is it, my brothers, if a man says he has faith but has no works?
 Can faith save him?
-15 And if a brother or sister is naked and in lack of daily food, 16 and one of you tells them, “Go in peace.
+15 And if a brother or sister is naked and lacks daily food, 16 and one of you tells them, “Go in peace.
 Be warmed and filled;” yet you didn’t give them the things the body needs, what good is it?
-17 Even so faith, if it has no works, is dead in itself.
+17 Even so, faith is dead if it has no works.
 18 Yes, a man will say, “You have faith, and I have works.”
 Show me your faith without works, and I will show you my faith by my works”… 26 “For as the body apart from the spirit is dead, even so, faith apart from works is dead.” —World English Bible

-If you do not have faith, do you expect to receive what you need from God?
+Do you expect to receive what you need from God if you do not have faith?
 It is impossible to please God without faith— Hebrews 11:6.